Nabeel Qureshi (author): 2010 arrest and apology from city of Dearborn

-On June 18, 2010, Qureshi was arrested at the Dearborn Arab Festival along with David Wood, and Paul Rezkalla on charges of "breach of peace".
+On June 18, 2010, Qureshi was arrested at the Dearborn Arab Festival in Michigan along with David Wood, and Paul Rezkalla on charges of "breach of peace".
 The city of Dearborn later determined that Qureshi, Wood, and Rezkalla had been "engaging in a peaceful dialogue about their Christian faith with several festival attendees" but that the arrest had been made based on misinformation from some of the festival workers and attendees.
-Soon afterwards, Dearborn mayor John B. O'Reilly, Jr. released a statement defending the arrests, saying, "The real violation of First Amendment rights occurs with Acts 17 Apologetics trying to imply they were the victim, when the real violation is their attack on the City of Dearborn for having tolerance for all religions including believers in the Qur'an."
+Soon afterwards, Dearborn mayor John B. O'Reilly Jr. released a statement defending the arrests, saying, "The real violation of First Amendment rights occurs with Acts 17 Apologetics trying to imply they were the victim, when the real violation is their attack on the City of Dearborn for having tolerance for all religions including believers in the Qur'an."

 Qureshi, Wood, and Rezkalla were acquitted shortly afterwards when video evidence indicated that, during the festival, they were being asked questions by a small crowd of Muslim teenagers and were not disturbing the peace.
 After their acquittal, the three filed a separate civil suit against Mayor O'Reilly, police chief Ronald Haddad, 17 police officers, and others, with American Freedom Law Center advocating on their behalf.
-The court ruled in favor of Qureshi, Wood, and Rezkalla, finding that Dearborn, Michigan had violated their constitutional rights and that there was no basis in law for their arrest.
+The court ruled in favor of Qureshi, Wood, and Rezkalla, finding that the city had violated their constitutional rights and that there was no basis in law for their arrest.
 In 2013, the city then settled the suit.
 As part of the settlement, the city was required to issue a formal apology and maintain that apology on their website for three years.
-Mayor O'Reilly accepted the verdict, pointing to their court's decision that the arrest had been unfounded.
+O'Reilly accepted the verdict, pointing to their court's decision that the arrest had been unfounded.
 Robert Muise, speaking on behalf of American Freedom Law Center, praised the decision and called for the festival attendees who had supplied the incorrect information leading to the arrest to also be held accountable.

-As a result of the events of the events in Dearborn, Acts 17 Apologetics became focused on "free speech, sharia in the West, and Islam."
+As a result of the events in Dearborn, Acts 17 Apologetics became focused on "free speech, sharia in the West, and Islam."
 This led Qureshi to leave and start Creed 2:6 ministries, which focused on sharing the gospel.
 Qureshi joined Ravi Zacharias International Ministries in 2013.